When you think about marketing your business online, your mind naturally goes to social media.

 Time is money and managing your social media activity can eat up A LOT of your time.

-The many hours you spend posting, liking, sharing, etc. is time when you are not doing other business activities.
+The many hours you spend posting, liking, sharing, etc. is time when you are not engaged in other business activities.
 And without a clear digital marketing strategy in place, you probably won’t get much by way of ROI (return on investment).

 On top of the time-cost, there is a tendency to start shovelling real dollars into social media.
 Once you are in-the-game, you want to see results!